TrademarkTrademark

 "Which workspaces aren't assigned to any OPA policy group?
 Group by environment and include each workspace's last run date.
 Also flag any environments where a service account's access hasn't been reviewed in the last 90 days."

-Policy and access assignments drift gradually over time without dramatic changes.
-Request a preview before modifications, as policy changes at scale are difficult to reverse.
+Policy and access assignments drift slowly, without anything dramatic happening.
+Ask for a preview before you change anything, since policy changes at scale are hard to undo.

 6. The Standing Report